traveloka/terraform-aws-waf-webacl-supporting-resources/README.md

 *Please Note:* This module **WILL NOT CREATE** AWS WAF Rules and WebACL.

-If you are wondering what kind of rules you should create to protect your App, you might want to take a look at [Related Modules](#related-modules) section below.
+If you are wondering what kind of rules that you should create to protect your App, you might want to take a look at [Related Modules](#related-modules) section below.

 Also, to get a full picture on how to make use of this module together with AWS WAF WebACL and Rules, check [Examples](#examples) section.